Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter07.md

 Deploy application to AWS without actually knowing AWS

 Elastic Beanstalk automatically handles the details of capacity provisioning load balancing, scaling and application health monitoring

+There are 3 components in ElasticBeanStalk

+- Application
+- Application version :  each deployment gets assigned a version
+- Environment name (dev, test, prod ..) : free naming

+You can deploy application versions to environments and can promote application versions to the next environment; It supports Rollback feature to previous application version; Full control over lifecycle of environments